 Of course, money isn't the only perk that comes with writing a book.
 Here are some other key benefits of self-publishing an eBook:

 - Quick publication – Rather than waiting to find, pitch to and get accepted by a publishing company, by self-publishing your work as an eBook, you can massively speed up the process of selling it and have full say over how and when it's published.

 - Career boost – Getting a book to market is great work experience.
 It's a brilliant way to boost your CV for lots of careers including publishing, retail, sales, management and marketing.

-- Passive income – Even if you don't become a millionaire, publishing a book can set you up with passive pocket money for years to come.
+- Passive income – Even if you don't become a millionaire, publishing a book can set you up with passive income for years to come.

 Paying tax on money you make from eBooks

 The money you make from each sale of your eBook is known as royalties.
 As with any source of income, once you start earning money above a certain amount, you'll need to contact HMRC.
-No need to panic: our guide will show you how to submit a self-assessment tax return if you need help.
+Our guide will show you how to submit a self-assessment tax return if you need help.

 Most publishing platforms operate internationally, which means you've got potential customers around the world!
 Unfortunately, if you earn money in other countries, their governments will want a slice of your hard-earned sales too.

 But doesn't that mean you'll be paying twice as much tax?
 Quite possibly, but the good news is that the UK has a number of tax treaties in place with various countries to stop you paying again.

 Whether you can claim the tax treaties depends on your nationality, where you live, and lots of other details which means we can't go into all the fine print here.
 But don't worry – each publishing platform will explain exactly what forms you need to fill in to deal with this.